realA10001986/Time-Circuits-Display/README.md

 Switching on/off night-mode manually deactivates any schedule and the light sensor for 30 minutes.
 Afterwards, a programmed schedule and/or the light sensor will overrule the manual setting.

+## Count-down timer

+The firmware features a simple count-down timer.
+This timer can count down from max 99 minutes and plays a sound when expired.

+To set the timer to MM minutes, type 44MM and press ENTER.
+Note that for minutes, 2 digits must be entered.

+The check the remaining time, type 44 and press ENTER.

 ## SD card

 Preface note on SD cards: For unknown reasons, some SD cards simply do not work with this device.
 For instance, I had no luck with a Sandisk Ultra 32GB card.
 If your SD card is not recognized, check if it is formatted in FAT32 format (not exFAT!).
 Also, the size must not exceed 32GB (as larger cards cannot be formatted with FAT32).